QZJGeorge/autoware/README.md

 cd autoware

-# Install Autoware Dependencies.
-You can automatically install the dependencies by using the provided Ansible script.
-Note that this step involves chaging some system settings.
-Enter yes to the prompt.
-When prompted to enter BECOME password, enter system password,
+# Install Autoware Dependencies using the provided Ansible script.
+# Note that this step involves chaging some system settings.
+# When prompted to enter BECOME password, enter system password,
 ./setup-dev-env.sh

 # Install Mcity Depedencies